varunsridharan/action-gitea-mirror/README.md

 # Gitea Mirror - **Github Action**

-> ℹ︎  This Action uses [Github > Gitea Mirror Script](ggms).
+> ℹ︎  This Action uses [Github > Gitea Mirror Script][ggms].
 And The Arguments supported by that script is supported here to

 ## Requirements
 * Self / Cloud Hosted [Gitea](gitea) Instance